mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

     3. Optional: if the database is required to be accessible from other locations as well: click the security group rule, go to the *inbound rules* tab, then add a rule:
         1. Type: choose *PostgreSQL*
         2. Port: set to `5432`.
-        3. Source: choose *Custom*; provide the IP CIDR range in the next field (see notes below).
+        3. Source: choose *Custom*; provide the IP CIDR range in the next field (see [IP inbound rules](#ip-inbound-rules) below).
 For a single IPv4 address, this is equal to the IP address with `/32` appended.
-    4. Optional: if you want the database to be accessible from anywhere, have a rule with its source set to `0.0.0.0/0` (see notes below).
+    4. Optional: if you want the database to be accessible from anywhere, have a rule with its source set to `0.0.0.0/0` (see [IP inbound rules](#ip-inbound-rules) below).

-**Notes about IP inbound rules**
+##### 6.3.2 IP inbound rules {#ip-inbound-rules}

--  If you have access to a VPN, you could also provide its IP here.
+*  If you have access to a VPN, you could also provide its IP here.
 Then for the connection to your database to work, all users running the Mendix app locally must be connected to the VPN.
-- If you have deployed your Mendix app to the Mendix Cloud, you need to let the database accept incoming requests from it.
+* If you have deployed your Mendix app to the Mendix Cloud, you need to let the database accept incoming requests from it.
 For this, create inbound rules and select the IP address of your Mendix app as the source; see [Mendix IP Addresses: Outgoing IP](https://docs.mendix.com/developerportal/deploy/mendix-ip-addresses/#outgoing) for a list of addresses to safe-list in this scenario.

-**Note about deleting resources in AWS**
+##### 6.3.3 Deleting Resources in AWS {#deleting-aws-resources}

-- If no action is taken, resources in AWS stay around indefinitely.
+If no action is taken, resources in AWS stay around indefinitely.
 Make sure to think about deleting the resources when you are done experimenting.
 When using services from AWS, you are responsible for having the necessary resources and delete the ones that are no longer needed, to prevent from being charged more than is required.
-This is especially relevant the moment resources fall outside of the free tier after a certain amount of time.
+This is especially relevant the moment resources fall outside of the free-tier after a certain amount of time.

-#### 6.4 Configure the database connection details in the Showcase app
+#### 6.4 Configure The Database Connection Details In The Showcase App {#configure-database-connection}

 1. Login to the Showcase app and navigate to the RAG example
 2. After reading **Step 1: Introduction**, proceed to **Step 2: Vector Database Configuration**
 3. Edit the configuration details